 Storing Baked Cookies

-When the cookies have cooled completely, place them in an airtight container and store them at room temperature for up to 5 days.
+When the cookies have cooled completely, place them in an airtight sealed container and store them at room temperature for up to 5 days.

 Freezing Baked Cookies

-You can bake the cookies and freeze them in an airtight container or in a freezer bag.
-When you're ready to serve, just place them on a plate, bring to room temperature, and enjoy.
+You can bake the cookies and freeze them in an airtight container or a freezer bag.
+When you're ready to serve, just place them on a plate, bring them to room temperature, and enjoy.

 Freezing Unbaked Cookie Dough